Pylons/pyramid/docs/narr/logging.rst

 Logging Configuration
 ---------------------

-A :app:`Pyramid` project created from a :term:`cookiecutter` is configured to allow you to send messages to :mod:`Python standard library logging package
+A :app:`Pyramid` project created from our :term:`cookiecutter` is configured to allow you to send messages to :mod:`Python standard library logging package
 <logging>` loggers from within your application.
 In particular, the
 :term:`PasteDeploy` ``development.ini`` and ``production.ini`` files created
-when you use a cookiecutter include a basic configuration for the Python :mod:`logging` package.
+when you use our cookiecutter include a basic configuration for the Python :mod:`logging` package.

 PasteDeploy ``.ini`` files use the Python standard library :mod:`ConfigParser